 Serious but rare adverse events reported with tirzepatide include acute pancreatitis, acute gallbladder disease, and hypoglycemia (primarily when used with insulin or sulfonylureas).
 The overall safety profile established across the SURPASS and SURMOUNT programs — encompassing more than 10,000 participants — shows that tirzepatide is generally well tolerated, with most patients able to continue treatment through dose escalation.

-For patients with commercial insurance coverage for Mounjaro (diabetes indication), out-of-pocket costs can drop substantially.
-Eli Lilly's savings card programs can further reduce copays.
-However, for patients seeking tirzepatide specifically for weight management — particularly those without diabetes — insurance coverage is unreliable and brand-name costs are prohibitive for many households.
+For patients with commercial insurance coverage for Mounjaro (diabetes indication), out-of-pocket costs can drop substantially, and Eli Lilly's savings card programs can further reduce copays.
+However, for patients seeking tirzepatide specifically for weight management — particularly those without diabetes — insurance coverage is unreliable, which is why many households look for a predictable cash-pay pathway.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.